PATRIC3/p3_docs/docroot/user_guides/services/comparative_pathway_service.md

 Launches the Comparative Pathway Service and, upon completion, displays a page in PATRIC showing all the pathways that have any genes assigned to them from the genomes that have been chosen.

 ## Output Results
 Results from the service will be shown in a table in the Pathways Tab, shown below.
-See [Protein Families Tab](../organisms_taxon/pathways.html) for a detailed description of how to use the Pathway filters, KEGG maps, and heatmap.
+See [Pathways Tab](../organisms_taxon/pathways.html) for a detailed description of how to use the Pathway filters, KEGG maps, and heatmap.

 ![Pathway Table](../images/pathway_list.png)